Self care for women | Embracing Your Womanhood & Femininity

 Respect your bleed

 Women experience a natural drop in progesterone during their menstrual phase which means you may desire to rest more, have slight fatigue and feel a need to replenish nutrients through proper nourishment.
 Be sure to give yourself time to rest and embrace this sacred part of womanhood.
-It's not uncommon in our culture for women to be pushed past what’s healthy for our bodies.
 We are treated as though we should perform even whilst in the midst of a sacred release, a period of time in which we need to slow down and allow our bodies to flow (no pun intended).
 There is interesting research that suggests that stress can not only negatively affect the health of our cycle but that extreme stress can even cause us to lose our period.
 Many cultures across the world have women cease working during this time for optimal femal health.

 “A healthy monthly bleed is a sign of optimal female health.”